taworn/trainhero/README.md

 Map Scenes

  - key Down, Left, Right, Up to walk or select cursor
- - key S, A, D, W to walk or select cursor, too
+ - key S, A, D, W to walk or select cursor
- - key Enter or Space to talk or accept
+ - key Enter to talk or accept
  - key ESC to cancel or open menu

 Battle Scenes

  - key Down, Left, Right, Up to select cursor
- - key S, A, D, W to select cursor, too
+ - key S, A, D, W to select cursor
- - key Enter or Space to accept
+ - key Enter to accept
  - key ESC to cancel

 **Usage**